ethereumproject/volunteer/README.md

 # Volunteering

+Ethereum Classic development actively underway by a decentralized community development initiative run by volunteers.
+It is an open organization where people are judged solely on the quality of their contributions.

 Are you interested in volunteering your time to help the development of Ethereum Classic?
 Post in the issues section, tell us about yourself and we will try to help you find a place you can contribute to Ethereum Classic development.
-This is a decentralized project run by volunteers.

 If you are interested in community organizing, you can find more information about volunteering with other community organizers here: https://github.com/ethereumclassic